 Preparing for Your Deposition

-Your attorney will prepare you as much as he or she can for your upcoming deposition.
-Your lawyer may even do trial runs with his or her own questions, so that you get a better idea of how the process works.
-A good attorney will be thorough in the preparation process and may:
+Your personal injury attorney will prepare you as much as he or she can for your upcoming deposition.
+Your Washington personal injury lawyer may even do trial runs with his or her own questions, so that you get a better idea of how the process works.
+A good accident and injury lawyer will be thorough in the preparation process and may:

 - Explain the entire process and purpose of the deposition

 - Go over your medical records and get explanations about any unclear things